Potential Client: American University Center for Teaching, Research and Learning (CTRL)

 Breaking Community Bubble is an independent study based on my own interests and background.
 I identified the problem that International Students from Asia (specifically focused on East Asia) tend to stay in their own community bubbles or will try to seek for the Asian population in general.
 This leads to less interaction with the locals (the western world), students thinking in a loop, and more barriers formed between “the west” and “the east”.
 This design research project, which lasted for five months, aims to find reasons for this interaction issue and come up with a potential solution.

 A story-driven interactive game that takes our users through an experience in a different cultural context.
 The story is divided into various chapters, and the users have a journey map to access different chapters they have gone through.
-The navigation system is a mix of hierarchical and content-driven navigation, which helps to enforce the gamification and entertaining experience.
+The navigation system is a mix of the hierarchical and content-driven navigation, which helps to enforce the gamification and entertaining experience.

 • International students from Asia tend to stay in their own Asian community bubbles